ivuorinen/starred/README.md

 - [jplattel/obsidian-query-language](https://github.com/jplattel/obsidian-query-language) - An Obsidian plugin allowing you to query your notes
 - [jsonmaur/namor](https://github.com/jsonmaur/namor) - A domain-safe name generator
 - [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers.
+- [kepano/obsidian-hider](https://github.com/kepano/obsidian-hider) - Hide Obsidian UI elements such as tooltips, status, titlebar and more
 - [kometenstaub/metadata-extractor](https://github.com/kometenstaub/metadata-extractor) - Obsidian Plugin that provides metadata export for use with third-party apps.
 - [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - an open source note taking and to-do application with synchronisation capabilities for Windows, macOS, Linux, Android and iOS.
 - [lensapp/lens](https://github.com/lensapp/lens) - Lens - The way the world runs Kubernetes